seanmcelroy/luxelot/README.md

 ### Cryptography

-Nodes generate an identity in the form of a CRYSTALS Dilithium public key which is presented when handshaking with other peers and subsequently used to sign messages for forwarding around the network.
+Nodes generate an identity in the form of a CRYSTALS-Dilithium public key which is presented when handshaking with other peers and subsequently used to sign messages for forwarding around the network.
 Nodes refer to network locations by the SHA-256 hash of their Dilithium public keys.

-Peers establish shared secrets using the CRYSTALS Kyber Key Encapsulation Mechanism (KEM).
+Peers establish shared secrets using the CRYSTALS-Kyber Key Encapsulation Mechanism (KEM).
 Kyber is used only between neighboring peers to envelop messages for trading among peers.
 Each p2p connection uses its own shared secret that has a lifetime only as long as that network connection between those two peers.

 Messages directly shared between neighboring nodes and those forwarded across the network between remote nodes are signed by the Dilithum key of the sender.
 While forwarded messages are not E2EE encrypted, Apps can define their own key exchange messages and implement E2EE as a feature of their app protocol design on top of Luxelot.
 (The in-development file server app does this.)